wp-plugins/oik-privacy-policy/readme.txt

 = Where do I find the list of cookies my site uses? = You should do a cookie audit.
+Either use the [cookie-cat](http:/www.wordpress.org/extend/plugins/cookie-cat/) plugin or perform a cookie audit.
+For more information on cookies that WordPress websites may use visit the [cookie-cat website](http://www.cookie-cat.co.uk)

-* I recommend looking at [Cookie Control by Civic UK](http://www.civicuk.com/cookie-law/index)
+* I also recommend looking at [Cookie Control by Civic UK](http://www.civicuk.com/cookie-law/index)
 * See [Cookie Audits and Privacy Policy](http://civicuk.com/cookie-law/deployment#audit)
 * Also look at ICO's privacy notice for the table of cookies they use: [ICO Privacy Notice](http://www.ico.gov.uk/Global/privacy_statement.aspx)